Constraining the origin and models of chemical enrichment in galaxy clusters using the Athena X-IFU: Constraining chemical enrichment models with the X-IFU

 \subsection{Best fits and extension to higher redshift}

 The results shown above offer very promising perspectives for the X-IFU.
-Through simple linear fits and physical considerations, we are capable of accurately recovering the underlying enrichment model implemented in the hydrodynamical simulations.
+Through simple linear fits and physical considerations, we are able to accurately recover the underlying enrichment model implemented in the hydrodynamical simulations.
 As shown in Fig.~\ref{fig:clusterratio1} and Sect.~\ref{subsec:input}, the best fit for the data set is obtained, at $z=0.1$, for $Z_{\rm init} = 0.01\,Z_{\odot}$ for SN$_{\rm cc}$ yields and $Z_{\rm init} = 1\,Z_{\odot}$ for AGB yields, with values of the reduced chi-squared of 1.49 for local clusters, nicely recovering the input yield models from the simulations.

 The previous approach is also extended at $z = 1$ with excellent results (see Fig.~\ref{fig:clusterratio2}).
 We find that the X-IFU is still capable of accurately recovering abundance ratios within $R_{500}$ and the underlying input combination of models (same as Sect.~\ref{subsec:input}) with good accuracy ($\chi^2_{\rm red} = 1.53$).
 In addition, similarly to what has been reported in the input simulations \citep{Biffi2018}, our mock X-IFU observations consistently show no significant changes in the measured ratios between our two tested redshifts.